regindex/substring-complexity/README.md

 >  delta-stream -s < file

-To compute an approximation of delta using sublinear working space and store the sketch, run
+To compute an approximation of delta on a stream using sublinear working space and store the sketch, run

 >  delta-stream -s -o "output_path" < file

+or

+> some_command_generating_output | delta-stream -s -o "output_path"

 To compute an approximation of delta given a stored sketch, run